LegenDarius116/cover-letter-generator/README.md

 * Short description of the role
 * Short blurb about the company and/or it's product

+This project has now been deployed to [Heroku](https://clgen.herokuapp.com/)!
+Shoutout to create-react-app for taking care of the configuration for me!

 This project is a work in progress, and I will be actively changing this as my needs change.